saurabh-pawar/OnlineSearchAssistant/README.md

 ## To run this project -
 1. Clone it to your desktop
+2. Open OnlineSearchAssistant solution in Visual Studio
-2. Start in IISExpress
+2. Start using IISExpress
-3. The app should start at - https://localhost:44373/
+3. The app should run at - https://localhost:44373/